XTLS/RealiTLScanner/README.md

 # Specify a port to scan, default: 443
 ./RealiTLScanner -addr 1.1.1.1 -port 443

+# Specify the only TLS version in the output
+./RealiTLScanner -addr 1.2.3.0/24 -tls 1.2

 # Show verbose output, including failed scans and infeasible targets:
 ./RealiTLScanner -addr 1.2.3.0/24 -v